Time to find the bed of your dreams?

 The most common systems use rigid or flexible wooden slats to support the mattress, though other variations that use wire or mesh are available.
-Many bedsteads are imported or even antique, so be warned, they may not conform to current UK standard sizes.
-Take care to ensure a mattress and bedstead are the same size!
+Many bedsteads are imported or even antique, so be warned; they may not conform to current UK standard sizes.
+Take care to ensure that a mattress and bedstead are the same sizes.

 Pillows and Toppers

 Bed buying shouldn’t end with a bedstead and mattress – the things you put on top of your bed can be just as important in helping you to get a good night’s sleep as the bed itself!
 Here’s some extra advice on getting the finishing touches right.

 Pillows are often the cause of a lot of sleep, neck, and back related problems.